cps-software/med-insight/mock/README.md

 # Mock Services and Data Sources
-This subsystem simulates three external data sources: a REST API, a Microsoft SQL Server database, and a sample website.
+This subsystem simulates three external data sources:

+ - A **REST API** that returns data for a topic and date range
+ - A **Microsoft SQL Server database** that simulates a data warehouse
+ - A **Sample Website** that can be scrapped for content

 ## REST API
 Provide information on the REST API.